 Noah Eli Gordon was born in Cleveland, OH, in 1975, and grew up there and in South Florida, then moved to Boston where he sold jewelry from a cart for several years while attending Bunker Hill Community College, followed by UMass-Amherst, eventually graduating from their Program for Poets & Writers, before moving west and settling in

 Gordon has worked as a cleaner at a bowling alley, as a writing tutor, as an usher, a

-Gordon's most recent book is The Word KINGDOM in the Word Kingdom, published by Brooklyn Arts Press in early 2015.
-Other recent titles include The Year of the Rooster (Ahsahta Press, 2013), The Source (Futurepoem, 2011), and Novel Pictorial Noise (Harper Perennial, 2007), which was selected by John Ashbery for the National Poetry Series and subsequently chosen for the San Francisco State Poetry Center Book Award.
+Gordon's books include The Word KINGDOM in the Word Kingdom, published by Brooklyn Arts Press in early 2015, The Year of the Rooster (Ahsahta Press, 2013), The Source (Futurepoem, 2011), and Novel Pictorial Noise (Harper Perennial, 2007), which was selected by John Ashbery for the National Poetry Series and subsequently chosen for the San Francisco State Poetry Center Book Award.

 Gordon currently lives in Denver, CO.